wesselb/varz/README.md

 ### AutoGrad

-The function `varz.numpy.minimise_l_bfgs_b` can be used to perform minimisation using the L-BFGS-B algorithm.
+The function `varz.autograd.minimise_l_bfgs_b` can be used to perform minimisation using the L-BFGS-B algorithm.

 Example of optimising variables: